ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 1. Provision a new or use an existing Transit Gateway or Direct Link to connect to the Veeam® replication partner network.
 1. Validate that the management subnet and the on-premises VMware and Zerto appliance networks can communicate.
-1. With Classic VMware and Zerto deployments, ensure that you have routing configured toward BCR for the Virtual Private Cloud (VPC) prefixes or subnets.
+1. With Classic VMware and {{site.data.keyword.hpe-zerto}} deployments, ensure that you have routing configured toward BCR for the Virtual Private Cloud (VPC) prefixes or subnets.
 1. Configure a virtual protection group (VPG) for replication between {{site.data.keyword.cloud_notm}} and on-premises environments.

 ## Replication connectivity over the Internet
 {: #arch-pattern-vcf-zerto-xconnectivity-public-internet}

-When you replicate over a public network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises VMware and Zerto deployments.
+When you replicate over a public network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises VMware and {{site.data.keyword.hpe-zerto}} deployments.
 Two alternative patterns are introduced for this connectivity.

 In this first alternative pattern, the connectivity is established by using VPC VPNaaS site-to-site IPsec VPN.
 The following diagram introduces the high-level steps to configure and deploy this connectivity type.